adammrr/adammrr/README.md

 - 👋 Hi, I’m Adam Robson ```[@adammrr]```
-- 👀 I’m looking for Employment around the subject matter of Software Engineering for after the completion of University this year.
+- 👀 I’m looking for Employment around in Software Engineering related jobs after the completion of University this year.
 - 🌱 I’m currently learning Angular to expand on my skillsets.
 - 📫 How to reach me through Email ```adammrr@sky.com``` or Discord ```@Adam#4323```